BatchLLM: Optimizing Large Batched LLM Inference with Global Prefix Sharing and Throughput-oriented Token Batching: Opportunities

 \subsection{The New Optimization Demands}

-As discussed in Sec.\ref{sec:background}, the existing works have proposed solutions to support prefix sharing and per-iteration token batching to support LLM inference.
-However, the state-of-the-art solutions still lack specialized optimization for the increasingly import large batched scenarios described in Sec.\ref{subsec:scenarios}, showing three main limitations:
+Even though prefix sharing and per-iteration token batching are functionally supported in previous works, they lack specialized optimization for the increasingly import large batched scenarios (Sec.\ref{subsec:scenarios}), showing two main limitations:

 \textbf{1.
-The implicit prefix caching cannot lead to the optimal KV reuse for the large batched inference.} The existing LLM serving systems~\cite{vllm, sglang} use the prefix tree to maintain the KV blocks.
+The implicit prefix caching cannot achieve the optimal KV reuse for the large batched inference.} The industrial LLM serving systems~\cite{vllm, sglang} use the prefix tree to maintain the KV blocks.
 The same prefix (identified by runtime hashing) can be mapped to the same KV blocks to avoid repeated computation.
 It uses the LRU policy to evict the blocks from the block table.
 As for a large batch of inputs to be processed, it does not keep the prefix in memory in the global view in the large batch, but only according to the history input.
 As a result, the shareable KV blocks can be easily evicted prematurely.
 We have evaluated vLLM's prefix sharing with a typical industry workload.
 The optimal token saving ratio by prefix reusing is 58.1\% by analyzing the input dataset.
 Note that the saving ratio is calculated by:

-$N_{processed\_prefill\_tokens}$ is the number of prefill tokens processed after prefix sharing, and $N_{logical\_prefill\_tokens}$ is the original prefill token number of all the requests.
-The vLLM's implicit prefix caching only achieves 35.8\% (refer to Sec.\ref{subsubsec:cache-ratio}).
-There is a demand to enable better prefix sharing for the large batched tasks, especially considering that all the prefill characteristics in the batch are known ahead.
+$N_{processed\_pre\_tok}$ is the number of prefill tokens processed after prefix sharing, and $N_{logical\_pre\_tok}$ is the original prefill token number of all the requests.
+The vLLM's implicit prefix caching only achieves 35.8\% (Sec.\ref{subsubsec:breakdown-prefix-grouping}).
+There is a need for better prefix sharing for the large batched tasks.